ryant18/CourseAdder/README.md

 * Figure out way to added classes other than going through selnium
 * Figure out better way to deal with vt login system
 * Add way to import / save crn lists
+* Stop registration page from timing out
+* Remove delay from requesting the termyears at startup